Trading Off Privacy, Utility and Efficiency in Federated Learning: No Free Lunch Theorem in Federated Learning

-Intuitively, a larger distortion would increase computational complexity while decreasing privacy leaks.
-The following lemma demonstrates how the summation of privacy leakage and efficiency degradation is lower bounded by a constant that depends on the nature of the scenario.
+Intuitively, a larger distortion would increase communication costs while decreasing privacy leaks.
+The Lemma \ref{thm: efficiency-privacy trade-off_JSD_mt} demonstrates how the summation of privacy leakage and efficiency reduction is lower bounded by a constant that depends on the nature of the scenario.

 \begin{lem}[No free lunch theorem (NFL) for privacy and efficiency] Let $\epsilon_p$ be defined in Def. \ref{defi: average_privacy_JSD}, and let $\epsilon_e$ be defined in Def. \ref{defi: efficiency_reduction}, with \pref{assump: assump_of_Xi_efficiency} we have: